datacarpentry/astronomy-python/_episodes/03-motion.md

 ## Summary

-In this lesson, we re-loaded the Gaia data we saved from a previous query.
+In this episode, we re-loaded the Gaia data we saved from a previous query.

 We transformed the coordinates and proper motion from ICRS to a frame aligned with the orbit of GD-1, and stored the results in a Pandas